alterNERDtive/VaultHunters-tweaks/README.md

 * Reverted some of the crafting recipe changes introduced in update 5.

+### Relic Fragment

+* Doubled the weight of \#5 fragments.
+Now all of them are equally likely to drop.

 ### Researches

 * Lowered the research cost of Xnet to 2.